MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 ### Create a service principal that uses a client secret credential

 In this section, you register your app using the Azure portal, which creates the service principal object in your Azure AD tenant.
-In this example, the service principal will be created with a client secret credential, but the portal also supports X509 certificate-based credentials.
+In this example, the service principal is created with a client secret credential, but the portal also supports X509 certificate-based credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com) using your Azure account.
 2. Select **Azure Active Directory** > **App registrations** > **New registration**.
 3. Provide a **name** for the app.
 4. Select the appropriate **Supported account types**.
 5. Under **Redirect URI**, select **Web**  as the app type, and (optionally) specify a redirect URI if your app requires it.
 6. After setting the values, select **Register**.
-The app registration is created and the **Overview** page is presented.
+The app registration is created and the **Overview** page displays.
 7. Copy the **Application ID** for use in your app code.
 This value is also referred to as the Client ID.
 8. To generate a client secret, select the **Certificates & secrets** page.
 Select **New client secret**.
 9. Provide a **description** for the secret, and an **expires** duration.
 10. When done, select **Add**.
-11. The value of the secret is displayed.
+11. The value of the secret displays.
 Copy and save this value in another location, because you can't retrieve it later.
 You provide the secret with the Application ID in your client app during service principal sign-in.

     ![Saved key in client secrets](./media/azure-stack-create-service-principal/create-service-principal-in-azure-stack-secret.png)